-This recipe for soaked and baked whole grain doughnuts is probably my family’s favorite sweet whole grain recipe.
+This soaked and baked donuts recipe is probably my family’s favorite whole grain recipes of all time.

 Did I say, “probably”?
 Silly me.
-I made two batches yesterday, one with gluten and one without.
-Two of us (including yours truly) ate the gluten and sugar free version and well, there are very few of those left.
-This time, it was my oldest son who was guilty of over-indulgence.
-Typically I share that “honor” with him.
+I made two batches yesterday, and there are very few left.
+This time, it was my oldest son who was mainly guilty of over-indulgence.
+Typically, however, I share that “honor” with him.

-We took the gluten- and sugar-free version (see notes following the recipe) to a doughnut eating contest at a homeschool gathering recently.
-Somehow, we were able to suspend my gluten-free treasure on a string between the other doughnuts without it falling apart into crumbly nothingness.
+We took this gluten and sugar-free version (see notes following the recipe) to a doughnut-eating contest at a homeschool gathering recently.
+Somehow, we were able to suspend this treasure on a string between the other store-bought doughnuts without it falling apart into crumbly nothingness.

 My daring husband entered himself in the contest and there he was, coming in second amongst a crowd of men eating those lightweight, devoid of all nutrients, processed rings of nothingness.
 Yes, in my humble opinion, he should have won.
 One of my doughnuts clearly by weight and amount-of-chews-needed-to-make-before-you-swallow equalled 2-3 of theirs.
 But then, I’m really not that competitive :-).